DharunlalPrasad/cat_vs_dogs/README.md

 # cat_vs_dogs

 Hi
-This is an model that is used to classify the given images as dogs or cats.\\
-I made this model using CNN from TensorFlow Library.
+This is an model that is used to classify the given images as dogs or cats.\n I made this model using CNN from TensorFlow Library.